jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/middleware.rst

 Sockets (JSON), OpenIGTLink
 ***************************

-ROS is the preferred middleware but we also support UDP socket with JSON messages and OpenIGTLink.
+ROS is the preferred middleware, but we also support UDP socket with JSON messages and OpenIGTLink.

 Sockets with JSON
 =================

-One of the drawbacks of ROS is that it is hard to install on Windows or MacOS.
+One of the drawbacks of ROS is that it is hard to install on Windows or macOS.
 If your application can't easily run on Ubuntu, for example Unity for HoloLens, you can use the *sawSocketStreamer* (https://github.com/jhu-saw/sawSocketStreamer).
 This cisst/SAW component can be dynamically loaded and configured to connect to any